Horodyshche, Ternopil urban hromada, Ternopil Raion, Ternopil Oblast

 Horodyshche (Городище) is a village in Ternopil Raion, Ternopil Oblast (province) of western Ukraine.
 It belongs to Ternopil urban hromada, one of the hromadas of Ukraine.

 History

-In 1939–1962, the village belonged to the Velykyi Hlybochok Raion, 1963-2018 - Zboriv Raion, center of the Horodyshche Rural Council.
+The village church dates back to 1906, and the Parish is named the Assumption of Mary.

-There is a church of the Assumption of the Mary (1906).
+During 1939–1962, the village was administratively located in Velykyi Hlybochok Raion, and during 1963–2018, it was in Zboriv Raion, and also designated Center of the Horodyshche Rural Council.

-Until 18 July 2020, Horodyshche belonged to Zboriv Raion.
-The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Ternopil Oblast to three.
-The area of Zboriv Raion was merged into Ternopil Raion.
+As part of the 2020 administrative reform of Ukraine, the number of raions in Ternopil Oblast was reduced to just three.
+As a result, on 18 July 2020, Zboriv Raion was abolished, and its territory merged in with Ternopil Raion.